Residential Services

 Adina Levi

-Acting Deputy Secretary of Residential Services
+Deputy Secretary of Residential Services

 Adina Levi

-Adina Levi is the Acting Deputy Secretary of Residential Services.
+Adina Levi is the Deputy Secretary of Residential Services.
 Adina has a Bachelor of Sociology Degree with a minor in Urban Policy studies and a Master of Community Counseling Degree from Roosevelt University.
 She has served in executive positions in both the public and private sectors.
 Adina previously worked at the Department of Youth Rehabilitation Services (DYRS), serving as the Chief Program Manager for Community Programs before being promoted to Deputy Director of Secure Programs.
 She also served as Executive Director at Recovery Centers of America, overseeing the operations of the 140-bed residential and outpatient substance use treatment facility in the state of Maryland.

 Executive Director of Detention Programs